-Our sister, Tammy had called from California on our drive to discuss handling Prison Weddings in California.
+Our stepsister, Tammy had called me from California on our drive to discuss handling Prison Weddings in California.
 Tammy is going to be helping Leigh Ann address our growing client base for inmate weddings and is pretty excited to meet her first client.
 Cindy and I will still bounce back to California for inmate weddings but, our bookings will be stacked.

 Since many of my clients ask about the barter option, it was initially created for local to the DFW Area clients but, we often make exceptions especially when I can map out other meetings and bookings en route to a further location.
 Huntsville is three hours from our location is West Fort Worth AKA Westover Hills, Texas.

 This client had a pretty interesting story.
 The fox stole was left over from her husband’s taxidermy shop and she wanted to trade in exchange for photography to finally get back into the dating scene with Match and had recently lost a significant amount of weight through gastric bypass.